Contact Info

 Device (sensor) location offsets

-Whether you are using a motion sensor or not, always make sure that the locations of the device sensors, like GNSS antenna, echo sounder transducer and motion sensor are specified using the "Vessel Designer" utility.
+Whether you are using a motion sensor or not, always make sure that the locations of the device sensors, like the GNSS antenna, echo sounder transducer, and motion sensor, are specified using the ""Vessel Designer"" utility.
 When motion sensor readings are used, these offset locations are corrected using the pitch and roll values reported by the sensor.
 When the motion sensor is used for heave, make sure to specify the location of the motion sensor (MRU) as well (orange in the "Vessel Designer").

 To start the "Vessel Designer" utility, open the preferences dialog by selecting "Preferences..." from the "Options" menu.
 In the preferences dialog, select the "Map" tab, and click the "Editor..." button to start the utility.